Learning how to apply vampire fangs correctly is the key to achieving a realistic, natural-looking result.

 Timing matters here!
 Once mixed, the material will begin setting quickly, so work efficiently.

-Step 3: Apply Material to the Fang
+Step 3: Load the Fang

 Scrape all of the paste onto the inside walls of the fang.